Comics: Argentine comics

-In the early 20th century, many political humour magazines appeared which contained caricatures of local politicians and celebrities.The most famous of them is Caras y caretas, which continues to be published in the present.
+In early 20th century Argentina, political comics featuring caricatures of local politicians and celebrities became popular.
+The most famous of them is Caras y caretas, which continues to be published in the present.

 By the 1940s and 1950s, the Argentine comic industry flourished through new characters oriented to children and teenagers, such as Patoruzú (a wealthy tehuelche cacique of Patagonia) and Isidoro Cañones (a frivolous man of Buenos Aires), both created by Dante Quinterno.

-Between 1957 and 1959 El Eternauta was published.
-It was an internationally acclaimed attempt to create more mature comic stories in Argentina.
-It was created by Héctor Germán Oesterheld and Francisco Solano López as a science fiction story about an alien invasion in Buenos Aires, along with a toxic snowfall that would kill anyone who touched it.
+Between 1957 and 1959, El Eternauta was published an internationally acclaimed attempt to create more mature comic stories in Argentina.
+Created by Héctor Germán Oesterheld and Francisco Solano López, it is a science fiction story about an alien invasion in Buenos Aires, along with a toxic snowfall that would kill anyone who touched it.
 It is considered to represent the dictatorship of 1955 which persecuted peronists (Oesterheld himself being peronist).
 Oesterheld and his whole family would end up being disappeared by the dictatorship.

-In the 1960s, Anteojito children's magazine was created, in which Manuel García Ferré would go on to publish the stories of many characters that would become household names, such as Hijitus (a poor and naive boy whose hat gave him superpowers) and Larguirucho (his companion).
+In the 1960s, the Anteojito children's magazine was created, in which Manuel García Ferré would go on to publish the stories of many characters that would become household names, such as Hijitus (a poor and naive boy whose hat gave him superpowers) and Larguirucho (his companion).

 Between the 1960s and 1970s, one of the most famous comic characters of Argentina appeared, Mafalda, created by Quino.
 It was popular all over Latin America and Europe.
 Mafalda was considered a satire of the middle-class urban families, and showcased the progressive political inclinations of the youth.

-In the 1970s a relevant comic character was Clemente, created by Caloi.
+In the 1970s, a populat comic character was Clemente, created by Caloi.
 It was a fictional animal without arms or wings, who only ate olives and drank mate.
 Despite the 1970s being a time of political turmoil in Argentina, Clemente was peronist and fond of association football.